 Enable your students to experience the expressive potential of art, either in the classroom or at Oakville Galleries.
-All of Oakville Galleries' Elementary School Art Programs are accessible for special needs students.
-Where necessary, accommodations and adaptations can be made upon request.
+All of Oakville Galleries' elementary school programs are readily adaptable for special needs students, with accommodations and adaptations developed in consultation with the booking teacher.
 Alternately, teachers are welcome to discuss options for a unique project or series of workshops with our instructors.
 Programs are custom-designed to suit your group's needs and interests.
 Our Education Centre is fully accessible and we supply all materials.

 Developed for SALEP (Supervised Alternative Learning for Excused Pupils), Hamilton

 Week 1 – No-Kit: During this first session, participants are introduced to the concept of site-specific art and create installations and sculptural interventions in the classroom or schoolyard.

 Week 2 – Turbo-drawing: Participants have the opportunity to experiment with a variety of liberating techniques and styles in this fast-paced drawing workshop.